davispolito/MUS-545-tutorial/README.md

 - Write the code for your example.
 (The default code is a simple passthrough, you can try compiling and flashing it!).
 - Build your example with `CMD-shift-B`
-- If you receive an error related to libDaisy or DaisySP, make sure to build your libs by running `task build_all`.
+- If you receive an error related to libDaisy or DaisySP, make sure to build your libs by running pressing `CMD-Shift-P` then `task build_all` in the thing that pops up.
 This will build the libraries.
 - Refer to step 3 of the [Development Environment](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4-Run-the-Blink-Example) guide for help flashing your project to the Daisy.

 ### 3. Troubleshooting